DeuterGraves/99_bottles_oop/code_along_notes.md

 The danger for me in Listing 2.17 is the whole - what if there' a typo in verses, and it's in the test too and it's all passing, it's just all wrong from top to bottom.

-"The problem with the verses implementation (2.17) is that it does not isolate a new, independent example, but instead, it duplicates one that you've already identified."
+>The problem with the verses implementation (2.17) is that it does not isolate a new, independent example, but instead, it duplicates one that you've already identified.

 This duplicate (all duplications here have only minor variations)
-- provides no new information.
+* provides no new information.
-- masks the true responsibility of `verses`\
+* masks the true responsibility of `verses`\

 This quote about the responsibility of `verses` is beautifully broad and possibly applies to all methods: